JavaTMP/JavaTMP/docs/pages/high-level-template-structure.md

 ### Important Notes And Questions
 #### What should I do BEFORE buying a JavaTMP Bootstrap Template ?
 *   Know what your requirements are and have a clear idea of what you want in terms of design and the functionalities.
 *   Go through your design requirements.
 Know what all functionalities you would need in your template and what plugins are better suited for serving those functionalities.
 *   Go through our documentation and above live demos and see if it provides your desired requirements you are looking for and you have the experiences to customize it and make the changes you need.
-*   For static version, make sure you have required experiences to develop and use our web development tools and frameworks like `jQuery`, `Bootstrap`, `Node`, `gulp.js`, and the thired-party jQuery or Bootstrap plugins.
+*   Make sure you have required experiences to develop and use our web development tools and frameworks like `jQuery`, `Bootstrap`, `Node`, `gulp.js`, and the thired-party jQuery or Bootstrap plugins.
-*   For dynamic Java version, make sure you have required experiences to develop and use our backend web development tools and frameworks like `Java`, `Servlet`, `JSP`, `Tomcat`, and external third-party libraries.
+*   Make sure you have required experiences to develop and use our backend web development tools and frameworks like `Java`, `Maven`, `Servlet`, `JSP`, `Tomcat`, and external third-party libraries.
 *   Evaluate your choices based on the general criteria or factors of Bootstrap Admin and Dashboard templates like `Design`, `Code`, `Cost`, `Responsiveness`, `Customization`, `Security`, `Support`, `Documentation`, `Ratings and Reviews`, `Number of Downloads or Sales`.
 *   We don't provide a return or refund policy.
-So, always feel free to ask questions or contact us.
+So, always feel free to ask any questions or contact us.

 #### What should I do AFTER buying a JavaTMP Bootstrap Template ?
 *   Download the Compressed archive `.zip` file sent to you.